elambova/MovieApp/README.md

 ### Server

 Server is Express.
-To connect to API has used `node-fetch` module, who make request to The Movie Database API.
-To make request to API is required to get API-KEY (he is saved in .env file (it is sensitive information about it is not part of the files)).
+To connect to API has used `node-fetch` module, who make request to The Movie Database API..

 ### React